tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 ---

 ## General
 We provide the possibility within our Tributech Node for external services to receive a wide variety of notifications about internal events via [Webhooks](https://en.wikipedia.org/wiki/Webhook).
 A webhook is an HTTP-based callback function that enables lightweight, event-driven communication between a Tributech Node and a client.
-The only requirement for a client is to provide a HTTP POST endpoint that returns Status code 200 if a event was successfully received or any other status code when the event has not been processed successfully.
-When a client reports a problem with an event Demeter will respond according to our [Error Handling](#error-handling) logic.
+The only requirement for a client is to provide a HTTP POST endpoint that returns Status code 200 if an event was successfully received (see [Error Handling](#error-handling) for more details).
 In the following section, we will demonstrate how to setup a Tributech Node to send events to an client and how a user can [verify](#verification) that the received event data has not been tampered with.

 ##  Webhook Subscription Management